+Budget: \$44,523

-Budget: \$54,007 Funding Source: FHWA MPO Planning Funds, \$38,850 ODOT Match for FHWA-PL funds, \$4,447 FTA 5303 Metropolitan Planning Funds, \$9,610 In-Kind Match, \$1,100 Description: This task relates to near term activities such as federal Surface Transportation Block Grant Program (STBG) and Congestion Mitigation and Air Quality (CMAQ) project prioritization and programming, air quality conformity activities, maintenance and update of the Metropolitan Transportation Improvement Program, which is a financially-constrained list of transportation improvements for the MRMPO area, and development of the annual list of obligated projects.
-Objective: Undertake activities associated with short-term project programming within a five-year horizon.
+ODOT Match for FHWA-PL funds, \$3,789 FTA 5303 Metropolitan Planning Funds, \$7,627 transportation improvements for the MRMPO area, and development of the annual list of obligated projects.

+Description: This task relates to near term activities such as federal Surface Transportation a five-year horizon.

+Block Grant Program (STBG) and Congestion Mitigation and Air Quality (CMAQ) project prioritization and programming, air quality conformity activities, maintenance and update of the Metropolitan Transportation Improvement Program, which is a financially-constrained list of

+Objective: Undertake activities associated with short-term project programming within